Euro zone bonds inch higher on ECB policy easing bets

 prefer to give banks another dose of cheap long-term loans.

-the central bank to cut interest rates to a record low 0.25
+bank to cut interest rates to a record low 0.25 percent from the

 "From the ECB perspective, a key rate cut would weigh